Calle-Lundqvist/Generating_Bach-like_Music/README.md

 ## Method
 We pre-processed the data by first scaling the data so the integers ranged from 0 to 47.
 We also chose to represent the chords as arpeggios (broken chords) which means that instead of predicting a chord (4 notes) we predict a single note at a time.

 We then trained some different neural network models, a basic RNN model, an LSTM model, a GRU model and a diluted CNN model with an LSTM layer.
+We trained the models by giving them a sequence of notes and asking them to predict the next note.

 In order to evaluate the models we listen to the generated songs.